Training

 Institutional stakeholders supporting the Label: Recognition at EU level

-In 2018 the European Transport Safety Council, the most important NGO in the field of road safety in Europe, acknowledged the importance of this initiative and joined the European Motorcycle Training Quality Label consortium as a supporter member.
+In 2018 the European Transport Safety Council, a prominent NGO in the field of road safety in Europe, acknowledged the importance of this initiative and joined the European Motorcycle Training Quality Label consortium as a supporter member.

-In 2019, The European Commissioner for Transport, Violeta Bulc, released a video message that acknowledged the key role played by the European Motorcycle Training Quality Label in improving motorcyclists’ safety across Europe.
+In 2019, The European Commissioner for Transport, Violeta Bulc, released a video message that acknowledged the key role played by the European Motorcycle Training Quality Label in improving motorcyclists’ safety across Europe, saying: “We are grateful that the European Motorcycle Training Quality Label has been set up, responding to our call for voluntary commitments.”

 Paving the way to high quality standards for motorcycle training